Go to the Subjects section

 +44 (0)1865 483693

 Chrissie (Christina) Steenkamp is a senior lecturer in Social and Political Change.
 She teaches and conducts research in the areas of Politics and International Relations, with a specific interest in Peace and Conflict Studies.
 Originally South African, she has taught at universities in South Africa, Northern Ireland and England.
-She holds degrees from the University of Stellenbosch (South Africa); an MA (Comparative Ethnic Conflict) from Queen's University, Belfast, and a PhD in Politics from the University of York.
-In her research, she is particularly interested in the role of violence in peacebuilding and the relationship between organised crime, conflict and peace.
+She holds degrees from the University of Stellenbosch (South Africa); an MA (Comparative Ethnic Conflict) from Queen's University, Belfast, and a PhD in Politics from the University of York (UK).
+In her research, she is particularly interested in the impact of violence on peacebuilding and the relationship between organised crime, conflict and peace.
 She has conducted extensive fieldwork on these topics in South Africa, Northern Ireland and Jordan.

 Dr Steenkamp is also the subject coordinator for the Politics (PO) Joint Honours and International Relations and Politics (RX) Single Honours subjects.

-Dr Steenkamp invites applications from prospective research students with interests in issues related to violent intrastate conflict, organised crime and peacebuilding.
+Dr Steenkamp invites applications from prospective research students with interests in issues related to violent intrastate conflict, organised crime and peacebuilding, or in the conflicts of the Middle East.

 She is the co-ordinator of the Critical Security Studies research group within the Department and is a member of the Board of the Centre for Global Politics, Economy and Society.